Special Needs Planning

 Without proper planning, your child could lose their eligibility for SSI or Medicaid if they were to inherit a lump sum of money.

-- Making sure the funds are well managed
+- Making sure the funds are well managed for them and their benefit

 - Keeping siblings from facing the burden of care